 British inventions and inventors have truly revolutionized the world for the better.
 Great inventions from great British minds throughout the centuries have helped solve the problems we face then and some until now.
 Let me share with you the list of the British inventions that transformed our lives.

-During the Victorian times, it was the height of exploration and discovery.
+Victorian time was the height of exploration and discovery.
 Industrialization in Britain leads to the birth of countless British inventions and technologies that changed the world.

 What is a Patent?

 A Patent is a form of intellectual property right.
-This gives the patent holder a sole authority to create the product or idea.
-Anyone who violates this patent rights will be subject to litigation for breach of patent.
+This gives the patent holder sole authority to create the product or idea.
+Anyone who violates these patent rights will be subject to litigation for breach of patent.

 Read More: Best UK Travel Itinerary for 2 Weeks

-Here are the famous English inventions and inventors that changed the world.
+Here are the famous British inventions and inventors that changed the world.